 6. Ensembles: 12 quarters (see pg.
 11 for information on appropriate ensembles).
 Exceptions to this policy will be considered only on the recommendation of both the ensemble director and the private instructor.
 Junior B.M. transfer students are required to take at least 6 quarters of ensembles.

 8. Voice students must also complete French 1, German 1, and

 9. If a B.M. student wishes to be considered for highest honors in the major, s/he must enroll in the B.A. degree Senior Capstone course: Music 120 - Seminar in Composition or an additional course from the Music 105 series, not taken for general history requirements.

-1. Music Core Curriculum Placement Examination or a score of 80% or higher on the Music 15 final examination and consent of instructor for placement in the core course sequence.
+1. Music Core Curriculum Placement Examination for placement in the core course sequence.

 2. Students must audition twice each year, at the end of fall and spring quarters, for continuing review and criticism in their major instruments or in voice.

 3. One informal student recital yearly, either as part of a "Friday at Four" or the applied instructor's studio recital.
 The repertoire for this performance will be determined by the applied instructor, and the performance will be evaluated by the applied instructor either by attendance or by evaluation of a tape.